Add line events by coordinates

 2. On the Location Referencing tab, in the Events group, click Add > Multiple Line Events Add multiple line events.

-The Add Multiple Line Events pane appears with the default Route and Measure value.
+The Add Multiple Line Events pane appears with the default Route and Measure value for From Method and To Method.

 3. Click the From Method drop-down arrow and choose Coordinates.